manroygood/roy-goodman/content/courses/math222/supplements/SIR_followup.md

     Note that $\beta_{BA}$ is involved in the transmission of the pathogen from the $B$ subpopulation to the  $A$ subpopulation, while $\beta_{AB}$ measures transmission rate from the $A$ subpopulation to the $B$ subpopulation.
 There are a lot of constants to figure out in this model!

   3. You may have come up with your own idea, and that's great too.

-#### Question 6
-* Read this article.
-It contains a lot of details about how Covid-19 spreads.
-Some of these would be quite difficult to add to a model.
-Identify one or more and state why you think they'd be hard to model.

-_I'll post some of my favorite answers here._